 AFRICAN-AMERICAN MUSIC APPRECIATION MONTH

-Inspired to celebrate an enduring artform, Kenny Gamble, Ed Wright and Dyana Williams pursued creating Black Music Month.
+Inspired to celebrate an enduring art form, Kenny Gamble, Ed Wright, and Dyana Williams pursued creating Black Music Month.
 Their efforts were backed up by generations of artists whose talents and skill built a foundation of musical ingenuity in America.

-On June 7 of that year, President Jimmy Carter decreed June to be Black Music Month.
-Each year since, Americans have celebrated the iconic music loved by generations.
+On June 7, 1979, President Jimmy Carter decreed June to be Black Music Month.
+Each year since Americans have celebrated the iconic music loved by generations.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!